Association for Slavic, East European, and Eurasian Studies: Individual

+ASEEES has approximately 3,000 members and subscribers in the US and abroad.

 Institutional

 Institutions with programs or interests in Slavic, East European, and Eurasian studies are eligible to become institutional members of ASEEES.
 Over fifty institutions demonstrate their support of the field via membership in the Association.
 Through their representatives on the Council of Institutional Members, they exchange viewpoints and work together on issues of common concern.

 Publications

 Slavic Review

-The Slavic Review is ASEEES' chief publication and is the leading scholarly journal in the field.
-It features articles, discussions, and reviews of recent literature that span all academic disciplines and geographic areas within Slavic studies.
+The Slavic Review scholarly journal is ASEEES' chief publication in the field.
+It features articles, discussions, and reviews of recent literature that span all academic disciplines and geographic areas within "Eastern Europe, Russia, the Caucasus, and Central Asia, past and present".
 The Slavic Review is available on JSTOR.

 The editorial offices of the Slavic Review are located at the University of Illinois, Urbana-Champaign.

 NewsNet

 NewsNet is ASEEES' newsletter, which carries news both of the profession and of the association and is published five times a year.
-It includes: